-Most regular Yoga practitioners know that Yoga influences mood and energy in a very positive way.
+Most regular Yoga practitioners know that Yoga influences mood, anxiety and energy in a very positive way.
 It does this by helping release any stuck energy or “chi” so that it can move out of the body.

-However, Yoga also fundamentally affects our emotional state at a nervous system and hormonal level, with significant benefits.
-Check out our article on the emotional benefits of Yoga to find out more about this.
+However, Yoga also fundamentally affects our emotional state at a nervous system and hormonal level, with significant benefits to mood and well being.

 Yoga For Depression – The Scientific Evidence